moredip/blog.thepete.net/source/_posts/2013-01-21-deploying-to-heroku-from-ci.markdown

 HerokuHeadless::DisposableDeployer.new.go
 ```

-## Behind the curtain
+## UPDATE: Behind the curtain
-In a future post I'll describe what the gem actually does behind the scenes to make the deployment happen.
+I wrote a [follow up post](/blog/2013/01/22/deploying-to-heroku-from-ci-the-gory-details/) to this one which describes how the heroku-headless gem actually works.
+Check that out if you're interested in the gory details.